herobd/handwriting_line_generation/README.md

 It has several "modes" to select from once it's loaded the model.
 Use `h` to display them.
 Most will ask for additional input (desired text, number of styles, etc).
 The output is saved to the supplied `-d` location.

 Some modes need the datasets styles in a pickle.
-Use `get_styles.py` to extract these.
+I've included the IAM/RIME test sets with the trained snapshots.
+Use `get_styles.py` to extract any additional ones.
 Some modes just want example images.

 `python get_styles.py -c path/to/snapshot.pth -d output_directory -g #[optional gpu flag] -T[optional, do test set, otherwise does trian and valid]`